Kiteryman/Restaurant-Project/README.md

 - The correlations show that the user engagement across different platforms is related, higher activity in one area tends to vbe associated with higher activity in the others.
 - Businesses should focus on the strategies that increase all types of user engagement, as increases in one area will positively affect the others.

+### Difference in the user engagement between high-rated and low-rated businesses